ARTIST

 Biography

+In 2022, Rubin won the “Golden Spotlight” in the category “Best Male Role in a Ballet Performance” for his role in The Seagull.
+A Ballet Story.
 Rubin was awarded the St. Petersburg State Prize in the realm of Culture and Fine Art for 2021, for the creation of the ballet The Seagull.
 A Ballet Story.
-He was also nominated for the “Golden Spotlight” in the category “Best Male Role in a Ballet Performance” for his roles in Molière Passion, or The Mask of Don Juan.
-In 2022, he was nominated for the “Golden Spotlight” in the category “Best Male Role in a Ballet Performance” for his role in The Seagull.
-A Ballet Story.
+In 2021, he was also nominated for the “Golden Spotlight” in the category “Best Male Role in a Ballet Performance” for his roles in Molière Passion, or The Mask of Don Juan.
 Rubin was a guest artist at the 30th Anniversary Gala of the prestigious Benois de la Danse competition in 2022.

-Daniel Rubin joined Boston Ballet as an artist of the Company in 2022.
+Daniel Rubin joined Boston Ballet as an artist of the Company in 2022 and was promoted to second soloist in 2023.

 Position funded by Robert Sherblom